-Changes in the trajectory of a virtual particle path in an accelerating propagating particle are shown (excluding size change) as theta increases upon rotations of the virtual particle paths, and corresponding upon changes in $(n_1)$ and $(n_2)$ values.
+Changes in the trajectory of a virtual particle path in an accelerating propagating particle are shown (excluding size change) as theta increases upon rotations of the virtual particle paths, and, correspondingly, upon changes in (n_1) and (n_2) values.

 FIG. 6D